There are a lot of factors to contemplate when you invest in a new furnace:

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy required to produce the heat.
 An example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

 Remember that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
 The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you are concerned that your heating equipment or duct system is not energy efficient, give Aramendia a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+If you are concerned that your heating equipment or duct system is not energy efficient, give Aramendia Plumbing, Heating and Air a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.